Qmusic (Flanders): Q-Beach House

-Since 2006, the station makes radio from a temporary radio studio in July and August every day between 10:00 and 23:00 on the beach in Ostend, which the Q-Beach House is called.
+Since 2006, the station makes radio from a temporary radio studio in July and August every day between 10:00 and 22:00 (23:00 during events) on the beach in Ostend, which the Q-Beach House is called.
 Besides the radio studio also features a terrace bar where anyone can come without obligation.
 Around the studio, the speakers does the radio broadcast resound on the terrace and the adjacent beach area.

 In fine weather, the presenters pulls up during programs sometimes the terrace, the beach or the seawall to organize to interact with listeners and passers-by and, for example, a match.
 In the evening at sunset on the beach regularly organized a Sunset Concert, a performance of a popular music artist or band.
 Since 2013 is also held every Friday night at the Q-Beach House a Que Pasa Party, a half-hour beach party as part of the radio show Que Pasa.